Cortisol: What Foods Trigger Cortisol?

 - Pastries and baked goods

-- White bread, white pasta, and highly processed cereals
+- White bread, white pasta, and processed cereals

 - Sweetened drinks